shenmareparas/Stopwatch/README.md

 ## Getting Started

-To get started with the Car Control Dashboard app, follow these steps:
+To get started with the app, follow these steps:

 1. **Prerequisites:** Make sure you have Flutter installed on your system.
 If you don't have it yet, you can install it from the official Flutter website.

 2. **Clone the repository:** Clone this repository to your local machine using the following command:

 3. **Install Dependencies:** Navigate to the project directory and install the required dependencies:

 4. **Run the App:** Now, you can run the app on your connected device or emulator: